bestia-dev/sey_currency_converter_pwa/README.md

 ![currdb_diagram](images/currdb_diagram.svg)

 A lot of functions are just public functions in a module.
 But for some I created objects with methods.
 It is a mix depending what is easier to write and maybe better for performance.
 I didn't use the `Static methods` (methods without self as opposed to `instance methods`) here because the `module` is already a good container for functions encapsulation.

+## Swipe

+The `Swipe gesture` is not a native html5 event.
+It is pretty complicated to recognize this gesture.
+Even more on different browsers (Safari).
+Therefore I use this javascript library: <https://github.com/lyfeyaj/swipe>
+I added this library also to the static html page, for easy of development.
+But the code in rust uses it in a different manner.
+For now I need to replace the row counter.
+I plan to use also a callback from javascript back to rust to execute the remove and reopen the same page.